Safeguarding

 Policy and guidelines

-• A copy of this policy statement can be viewed on the Church notice board and also on the Church website.
+• A copy of this policy statement can be viewed on the Church notice board.

 • Each children's worker, whether paid or voluntary, will be given a full copy of the policy and guidelines and will be required to follow them.